northdata/api/doc/data-export-guide/data-export-guide.md

 ## Test Data

-We provide test data that looks exactly like the actual quarterly export, but is restricted to a single city per country.
+We provide test data that looks exactly like the actual quarterly export, though restricted to a single city per country.
 To access the test data, please contact our team and they will provide you with a link or access credentials for our files server at https://files.northdata.com.

-It is highly recommended to familiarize yourself with the test data to understand the extent of data, and which package suits your needs.
+It is highly recommended to familiarize yourself with the test data to understand its extent, and which package suits your needs.

 ## Choosing a Format: CSV versus JSONL

 Exports are provided in two different formats.

  - **JSONL** (JSON separated with new lines).
 This is the right choice if you intend to process the data with a programming language.
-It is the same format as our API, so if you also work with the API, you should choose this.
+Also, in case you already work with our API, this would be the most fitting option, as it has the same format.

  - **CSV** (Comma-separated value) with commas as separator and UTF-8 as encoding.
-This is the right choice if you want to open and process the data with a tool.
+This would be the more suitable format in case you would like to process the data with a data analytics tool.
-   Please note that while in theory it is possible to open the CSV files in Excel (and works well for the test data), the big data sets might be too large to work with Excel.
+    It’s important to mention that, while in theory it is possible to open the CSV files in Excel (and works well for the test data), the big data sets might surpass Excel’s data processing capabilities.

 Note that the JSONL editions contain more detail than CSV editions.
 This is due to restrictions of the CSV format, which does not support nesting.
 See below in [CSV data contents](#csv-data-contents).

 ## The Level: M, L, XL

 Exports are provided in three levels of different data "depth" with different pricing.
 The **M** level contains all company data with the exception of related persons (e.g., legal representatives) and deep data (e.g. financial performance indicators).
-The **L** level adds related persons, and the **XL** levels adds the quantitave "deep" data.
+The **L** level adds related persons, and the **XL** levels adds the quantitative "deep" data.

 ## Navigating the download folders